splitgraph/splitgraph.com/docs/installation.md

 ### Local Postgres

 If you don't want or can't use Docker, you can also run `sgr` against any other Postgres database.
+Most Splitgraph functionality will still be available and you will still be able to download and share images as well as follow the instructions in this demo.
+However, you won't be able to:

-This will mean that you won't be able to push/pull images to other Splitgraph engines or mount other databases (since it requires the Postgres Foreign Data Wrapper extensions to be installed), but it won't prevent you from following the instructions in this demo.
+  * Push/pull images directly to other Splitgraph engines (as opposed to the default behaviour of downloading them from S3-compatible storage) or mount other databases: this requires the Postgres Foreign Data Wrapper extensions to be installed).
+  * Use layered querying which allows to run SQL queries against Splitgraph images without materializing them, by only querying and downloading a subset of every table.

 After installing `sgr`, run the configurator to generate a base config
 file: